The window project has now completed successfully.

-From March to December this year (2020) the big window at the end of the building that you face when you sit in church is going to be restored – both the glass and the stonework.
-When it is finished it will be ‘double glazed’ with clear external glass for protection as well as new metal grilles.
-Scaffolding will be put in place inside the building and outside, the glass will be removed and taken to Holy Well Glass for restoration, and the stonework will be renovated.
-We will have some further repair work done to stonework in other places around the church building.
-The path across the East end of the building (nearest the main road) will be inaccessible – so church access will be from the main road through the lych gate to the old main church door.
+From March to December 2020 the big window at the end of the building that you face when you sit in church was restored – both the glass and the stonework.
+It is now ‘double glazed’ with clear external glass for protection as well as new metal grilles.
+Scaffolding was be put in place inside the building and outside, the glass was removed and taken to Holy Well Glass for restoration, and the stonework was be renovated.
+We had some further repair work done to stonework in other places around the church building.
+The path across the East end of the building (nearest the main road) was inaccessible – so church access was from the main road through the lych gate to the old main church door.

 How are we paying for it?

-The total cost is around £165,000.
+The total cost was around £165,000.
 We are grateful to God that this is completely covered by a gift and a grant.
-Approximately £125,000 will come from the Ivy Morris bequest, and £40,000 from a grant from the SUEZ Communities Trust Landfill Fund.
+Approximately £125,000 came from the Ivy Morris bequest, and £40,000 from a grant from the SUEZ Communities Trust Landfill Fund.

 Why does it need doing?

 “All parts of the painted decoration are in decaying condition” – according to the condition report.
-Furthermore, as you have probably noticed, the stonework is in a terrible condition with serious erosion and decay.
+Furthermore, as you probably noticed, the stonework was in a terrible condition with serious erosion and decay.
 Every five years our church is inspected by a surveyor, and at the last inspection this was a priority matter.

 How does it fit with our Mission Aims?